 The tool of the cost-benefit analysis (CBA) is of specific relevance for assessing the disproportionality of costs compared to benefits in the context of WFD Art.
 4 exemptions, which is an issue dealt with at national level.
-The assessment of disproportionality / a cost-benefit analysis has therefore not been performed at the basin-wide scale.
-It needs to be noted that Article 4 WFD doesn't stipulate the use of CBA for the assessment of disproportionate costs.
-However, proportionate selection of different analytical approaches (cost-benefit analysis, benefits assessment, assessment of the consequences of non-action, distribution of costs, social and sectoral impacts, affordability, cost-effectiveness etc.) can be useful to inform decision making71.
+The cost-benefit analysis has therefore not been performed at the basin-wide scale.
+It is dealt with on the national level.